elidoran/chain-builder/README.md

 // if a function is specified and it isn't found, either by itself ref, or
 // by its id, then the result is: result = {
-  result: false,
+  result: false
-  reason: 'not found'
+  , reason: 'not found'
 }

 // if an invalid value is specified then an error is returned: